Njunu-sk/rails-authentication-from-scratch/README.md

 - This is given in Rails with the `has_secure_password`, which supports secure password hashing, confirmation and recovery mechanism.

 - This is included in our `User` model along side `bcrypt gem`.

+## Brute force Attack
+- Accounts on the trial and error attack on the login page

+- The best solution to this is to display a generic error message or require to enter a CAPTCHA

+## Account Hijacking

+### Passwords
+- In scenarios where hacker has is about to reset a user password after session fixation, provide attacker with a field to type current password.

+- This makes it more difficult for the attackers.

+### Email
+- Require user to enter a password when changing an email